thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

   of mounts with translational and rotational degrees of freedom.
-A heater keeps the water at a constant 22.0º C.  For calculation of both the phase velocity and the attenuation coefficient, signal is collected from a water-only path (shown), and a with the sample placed in the path of the transducers (not shown).
+A heater keeps the water at a constant 22.0º C.  For calculation of both the phase velocity and the attenuation coefficient, signal is collected from a water-only path (shown), and with the sample placed in the path of the transducers (not shown).
 A function generator and pulse amplifier provide input to the transmitting transducer, and the oscilloscope and computer used to record the received signal.